 - There is no fee to transfer your balance as long as you request the transfer within 60 days of opening the card

-- After the 15 months are up, the interest rate on any remaining balance (and any balance you carry going forward) has a variable APR between 14.74% and 25.74%
+- After the 15 months are up, the interest rate on any remaining balance (and any new purchases you charge) will go up to the standard rate the card has approved for you.

 This is an especially attractive balance transfer offer because there is no fee for the transfer within 60 days of opening the card.
-Typically, that fee will be anywhere between 2% and 5% of the amount being transferred.
+On many balance transfer offers, there’s a fee of 2%-5% of the amount you transfer.